 A short hike back down the road towards Mt Nebo are Mt Glorious's most well known trampled tracks, the 2km Rainforest Circuit and 4.3 km Greenes Falls Circuit, both of which start from the Maiala Picnic Area which was once home to a saw mill that supplied hoop pine for Brisbane homes.
 An old half-buried steam boiler from the mill marks the entrance to the walks, the first (Rainforest Circuit) of which is easy grade and passes through a gorgeous valley of ferns and the second (Greenes Falls), which incorporates the first and has an offshoot through a Cypress Grove is also relatively easy but involving steps through giant cut out logs to get to the splendid falls.
 Walking shoes are required for both.

-Heading back east and off the main Mt Glorious Rd on the left is the turn off to the licensed Mt Glorious Café, a sometime hang out of celebrities avoiding the madding crowd and must visit for its crows nest deck, spectacular views and excellent food.
+Heading back east and off the main Mt Glorious Rd on the left is the turn off to the licensed Cloverlea Cottage, a sometime hang out of celebrities avoiding the madding crowd and must visit for its crows nest deck, spectacular views and excellent food.
+For something quaint and unique try Olley's Coffee in the Rainforest with its Asian high teas and amazing bird life.

 Once out of Mt Glorious, follow Mt Glorious Road as it forks left from Mt Nebo Rd and snakes its way down to the Samford Valley and its well preserved village of Samford.
 Here Ya Ya Bar makes the perfect end of day drop-in for fabulous tapas or a pick me up espresso for the 20 minute drive from here back to Brisbane via Samford Rd.